In

 returned checks.
 Sales tax applies to all tape stock,

 duplication and replication.
-Transportation, and/or
+Transportation, and

 lodging are charged additionally as